 Read in detail about bootstrap here:

-Bootstrapping means to get into or out of a situation using your own resources.
+Bootstrapping means getting into or out of a situation using your own resources.
 A bootstrapped business is a company without outside investment funds.
-Bootstrapping requires plowing the money earned from customers back into the business .
+Bootstrapping requires plowing the money earned from customers back into the business and stay there to know the value of the business.
 In other words, the bootstrapping entrepreneur relies on cash flow to grow their business in the place of outside capital.
-To know more about bootstrapping, click here:
+To know more about bootstrapping, Read more.

 To know how more about the ideas of bootstrapping start-ups, read: